Tuuliayr/Maschinenringe-Refill-Managment/README.md

 ## About the project

 Meine Box app is a refill management solution for farmers who want to sell their products with [Maschinenringe](https://www.maschinenring.de/) salesboxes.
-The app shows current real-time stock situation of the products that have been placed into the salesboxes and the farmer can get a notification when the stock levels are low.
-With having real-time data of current stock levels the farmer knows exactly when to ship refills to the salesbox.
+The app shows current real-time stock situation of the products that have been placed into the salesboxes so the farmer knows exactly when to ship refills to the salesbox.

 ### Link to AWS Amplify app